Today (April 21, 2014): Top 10 ultimate safari lodges in Africa.

 - Hotel website: Singita Boulders Lodge

 Experience the African Bushveld in lavish comfort and style like only few will.
 “Unparalleled and extraordinarily beautiful in its simplicity and texture” is how Ivory Lodge has been described, and it has been recognised with various international awards.
-Each of the 6 suites is surrounded by untamed African Bush and are operated as a private Villa.
+Each of the villas is surrounded by untamed African Bush and are operated as a private Villa.
 They all include a private rim flow pool, exquisitely appointed large dedicated bedroom and lounge, and simply more of everything.
 For the more adventurous, a once in a lifetime experience and the ultimate African bush experience, you may want to opt to stay at one of the ultraluxurious treehouses operated by the same management of Ivory Lodge in the same wildlife reserve.

 - Hotel website: Ivory Lodge Lion Sands